HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

 ## JavaScript

 - Language
-  - Object 🖐️ used
+  - Object: 🖐️ used
   - this
-  - arrow function 🖐️ used
+  - arrow function: 🖐️ used
   - async function
   - call
   - bind